Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

-# Guidelines for Implementation: DASH-IF Ingest # {#IngestSpec}
+# Specification: Live Media and Metadata Ingest # {#IngestSpec}

 ## Abstract ## {#Abstract}

-   This draft presents a best industry practice for
+   This draft presents a specification for ingesting media from a live source downstream.
+Two profiles are defined.
-   ingesting encoded live media to media processing entities.
-   Two profiles of the media ingest are defined covering the most
-   common use cases.
-The first profile supports active media
-   processing and is based on the fragmented MPEG-4 format.
+   The first profile is based on the fragmented
-   The second profile enables efficient ingest of media streaming
-   presentations based on established streaming protocols
+   MPEG-4 format.
+In this case the final media streaming presentation is generated downstream.
+The second profile enables ingest of media streaming presentations based on MPEG DASH and HLS directly using a common media format.
-   by also adding a manifest besides the fragmented MPEG-4 stream.
    Details on carriage of metadata markers, timed text,
    subtitles and encryption specific metadata are also included.